suvayu/genome-genie/docs/pipeline.md

 need to run jobs in incompatible environments, you would need to run separate pipelines*.

-The templates are written in [`Mako`](https://docs.makotemplates.org/en/latest/syntax.html).
+The task definition templates are written in [`Mako`](https://docs.makotemplates.org/en/latest/syntax.html).
 More detailed instructions on how to write these templates can be found in [here](templates.md).